Data Centers in Pittsburgh

 -

-Carrier Density & Carrier Neutrality: The market features over 15 unique network carriers, as of September 2025, with multiple carrier-neutral facilities providing competitive options for transit and transport.
+Carrier Density & Carrier Neutrality: The market features a healthy ecosystem of over 15 unique network providers as of September 2025.
+Customers can find multiple carrier-neutral facilities offering diverse fiber routes and competitive pricing.

 -

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Pittsburgh data centers.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via the primary interconnection hub in Ashburn, VA, accessible through private network extensions and wavelength services.
+Direct Cloud On-Ramps: There are no native public cloud on-ramps located directly within Pittsburgh.
+Secure, low-latency access to all major providers, including AWS, Google Cloud (GCP), and Microsoft Azure, is achieved via dedicated circuits to the primary interconnection hub in Ashburn, VA.

 -